The happiest time in my life was the time I spent as the Director of the Grandville Neighborhood library.

 Jesus still goes to the library (which is now the Peter Cook Library on Grandville Ave) and volunteers his time.
 He will also be a middle school teacher.
 He comes to visit Sr. Joan about once a month.

 Sr. Joan said that she believed God sent Jesus to her.
 She thinks of him as her boy.
-She said to me several times during our meeting, “Jesus is the one who showed me that if each one of us can just help change one child’s life we can change the world.”
+“Jesus is the one who showed me that if each one of us can just help change one child’s life we can change the world.”

 Pray for children and students

 Packing meals for Kids Food Basket during annual National Catholic Sisters Week Service Day.

 Sr Joan Pichette reading Halloween stories to WhistleStop kids at Aquinata Hall.